fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 `ORD_SORT` begins by traversing the array starting in its tail attempting to identify `runs` in the array, where a run is either a uniformly decreasing sequence, `ARRAY(i-1) > ARRAY(i)`, or a non-decreasing, `ARRAY(i-1) <= ARRAY(i)`, sequence.
-Once delimitated decreasing sequences are reversed in their order.
+First delimitated decreasing sequences are reversed in their order.
 Then, if the sequence has less than `MIN_RUN` elements, previous elements in the array are added to the run using `insertion sort` until the run contains `MIN_RUN` elements or the array is completely processed.
-As each run is identified the start and length of the run is then pushed onto a stack and the stack is then processed using `merge` until it obeys the stack invariants:
+As each run is identified the start and length of the run are then pushed onto a stack and the stack is then processed using `merge` until it obeys the stack invariants:

 1. len(i-2) > len(i-1) + len(i)